 - 1. Candidates must have a minimal cumulative grade-point average of at least 3.5. - 2.
 Candidates must complete at least twelve semester hours of departmental honors courses with an average grade of B (3.0) or better. - 3.
-Candidates must complete at least two courses from among HONR 216, 221, 375, and 385 with an average grade of B (3.0) or better. - Transfer students or students with advanced placement credit may apply to the Director of the University Honors Program for an evaluation of their previous work or credit relative to the above requirements. - b.
-Under special circumstances, students of truly exceptional ability may have certain of the above requirements waived by unanimous consent of the Director of Honors, the student's Academic Dean, and the Academic Vice-President. - Candidates must complete HONR 497, Thesis Preparation, and at least four hours credit of HONR 499, Honors Thesis. - Candidates must file a formal application for the honors degree with both their Academic Dean and the Director of Honors before the deadline listed in the University Calendar.
+Candidates must complete at least two courses from among HONR 216, 221, 325, 335, 345, 355, 365, 375, and 385 with an average grade of B (3.0) or better. - a.
+Transfer students or students with advanced placement credit may apply to the Director of the University Honors Program for an evaluation of their previous work or credit relative to the above requirements. - b.
+Under special circumstances, students of truly exceptional ability may have certain of the above requirements waived by unanimous consent of the Director of Honors, the student's Academic Dean, and the Academic Vice-President. - 4.
+Candidates must complete HONR 497, Thesis Preparation, and at least four hours credit of HONR 499, Honors Thesis. - 5.
+Candidates must file a formal application for the honors degree with both their Academic Dean and the Director of Honors before the deadline listed in the University Calendar. - 6.
+Candidates must pass an oral examination over the thesis project to be conducted by the thesis committee.